Tenebrosful/DELTARUNE-Livesplit.Autosplitter/README.md

 1. Download the [latest release of the autosplitter](https://github.com/Tenebrosful/DELTARUNE-Livesplit.Autosplitter/releases) or clone the repository
-2. Open LiveSplit and add in your layout the component "Control -> Scriptable Auto Splitter"
+2. Open LiveSplit and add in your layout the component `Control -> Scriptable Auto Splitter`
-3. Insert in "Script Path" the path to the autosplitter file
+3. Insert in `Script Path` the path to the autosplitter file

 > The autosplitter file will auto-refresh when you save it

 ## How to use

-To use and configure the autosplitter, just click "Settings" and enable the location you want the autosplitter to split on.
+To use and configure the autosplitter, just click `Settings` and enable the location you want the autosplitter to split on.

 ![Settings Section](/assets/options.png)